-- LNA Students must show proof of NH licensure as a Nurse Assistant to meet admission requirements.
-(Active, Current NH Licensure).
-Those in LNA training have conditional acceptance however, they must possess NH licensure by August 1 or sooner, or they forfeit their place in the program. - CPR Students must show proof of Cardiopulmonary Resuscitation Provider Certification Level C by the American Heart Association (AHA) or Provider Level Certification by the American Red Cross (ARC) (online courses are not accepted). - CORI Criminal Offense Record Investigations may be conducted throughout the program.
+- LNA/LPN Students must show proof of NH licensure as a Nurse Assistant or Practical Nurse to meet admission requirements.
+(Active, Current NH Licensure to be kept current throughout program).
+Those in LNA training have conditional acceptance however, they must possess NH licensure by August 1 or sooner, or they forfeit their place in the program. - CPR Students must show proof of Cardiopulmonary Resuscitation HealthCare Provider Certification Level C by the American Heart Association (AHA) or Provider Level Certification by the American Red Cross (ARC) (online courses are not accepted). - CORI Criminal Offense Record Investigations may be conducted, as well as any other requirements requested by clinical sites throughout the program.
 Any fees are at the expense of the student.
 If the investigation reveals a history of a felony or selective misdemeanors, the Board of Nursing may bar initial licensure.
-Students with known discipline on a nursing license may be denied progression in the program. - TRAVEL Transportation to and from clinical sites is the student's responsibility. - MEDICAL INSURANCE Students are required to carry medical insurance with a minimum of Accident coverage to participate in clinical. - MEDICAL DOCUMENTATION Upon acceptance, students must show proof of medical history and physical exam, current within two years of entrance.
+Students with known discipline on a nursing license may be denied progression in the program. - Annual Disclosure Statement will be required. - TRAVEL Transportation to and from clinical sites is the student's responsibility. - MEDICAL INSURANCE Students are required to carry medical insurance with a minimum of Accident coverage to participate in clinical. - MEDICAL DOCUMENTATION Upon acceptance, students must show proof of medical history and physical exam, current within two years of entrance.
 Immunity to Measles, Mumps, Rubella and Varicella, annual Tuberculosis screening indicating non-exposure, a Tetanus booster within ten years, Chicken Pox immunity, and a Hepatitis B series of inoculations (or a waiver) are required.